 This time of year is a joyful, festive time of year filled with family time, days off from work, presents given and received and celebration.
-At least, that is how we look forward to this time of year; and I believe it is, for most of us, for the most part, a joyful time of year.
-But, life is not so consistent with our expectations and experiences.
+At least, that is how this time of year is billed to be; and I often it is, for most of us, for the most part, a joyful time of year.
+But, life does not live up to the billing or expectations.

 I checked Facebook this morning when I awoke.
-A high school classmate reports that his wife and mother of his daughters when to “be with the angels” last night.
+A high school classmate reports that his wife, mother of his daughters, went to “be with the angels” last night.
 A friend I met in college said goodbye to his mother yesterday, and she is no longer with us today.
-An acquaintance I know through wrestling described a colleague, only a few months past 50, passed yesterday after a two-week bout of pneumonia.
-Another high school friend asked for prayers for his daughter, going in two weeks in the hospital.
+An acquaintance I know through wrestling described a colleague, only a few months past 50, who passed yesterday.
+Another high school friend asked for prayers for his daughter, going on two weeks in the hospital.
 Another friend from high school started chemo again this week.

-Jesus Christ became God with us, Emmanuel, as foretold many centuries before.
-He lived as we live and suffered as we suffered.
-Jesus felt weight of depression and the sorrow of loss.
+Jesus Christ became Emmanuel, God with us, as foretold many centuries before.
+He lived as we live and suffered as we suffer.
+Jesus felt the weight of depression and the sorrow of loss.
 He intimately knows our struggles.

-Though we celebrate the birth of Christ at this time of year, we cannot help but see that joyful time in the context of the purpose for which He was born – to bear in Himself the sin of mankind, to carry that burden to the cross – and, in dying, to bury sin; and in rising, to conquer death and give us hope.
+As we consider and celebrate the birth of Christ this time of year, we should focus our attention on the context and the purpose for which He was born – to bear in Himself the sin of mankind, to carry that burden to the cross, to die and to bury the sin he carried; and to rise, conquering both sin and death.

-We have a God who is not distant, but is now poised at the door to each of our hearts.
-He is still God with us, but He is also now able to be God in us – if we are willing to receive Him.
-I pray that you would open the door to Him today and receive the hope He has to bring.
+We have a God who is not distant.
+He, even is now, poised at the door to each of our hearts.
+He is still Emmanuel – God with us.
+He is also now God in us – if we are willing to receive Him.
+I pray that you would open the door to Him today and receive the hope He has to give.

 In that vein, have a Merry Christmas everyone!